LeeCyborg/CART263-W-23/README.md

 Students have the right to write in French at Concordia.
 Given that this is a programming course, you are welcome to name variables and functions in French as well as to write comments in French.

 ## Late work policy
 Late work of any kind will lose one letter grade per day late, beginning immediately after the deadline (e.g. if it is two days late, work that would have received a B would lose two letter grades and receive a C+).
-Please get in touch with Pippin before a deadline passes if you think you won’t make it.
+Please get in touch with Lee before a deadline passes if you think you won’t make it.

 ## Academic integrity
 ### Academic Ethics